DevelAngel/swayr/README.md

   their windows in the menu program and switches to the selected one.
 * `switch-to` shows outputs, workspaces, containers, and their windows in the menu program and switches to the selected one.
 * `quit-window` displays all windows and quits the selected one.
+An optional `--kill` / `-k` flag may be specified in which case the window's process will be killed using `kill -9 <pid>` rather than only sending a `kill` IPC message to sway.
 * `quit-workspace-or-window` displays all workspaces and their windows and allows to quit either the selected workspace (all its windows) or the selected window.